hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app_slot.html.markdown

 * `frequency_interval` - (Required) How often the backup should be executed (e.g. for weekly backup, this should be set to `7` and `frequency_unit` should be set to `Day`).

-~> **NOTE:** Not all intervals are supported on all Windows Web App SKU's.
+~> **NOTE:** Not all intervals are supported on all Windows Web App SKUs.
 Please refer to the official documentation for appropriate values.

 * `frequency_unit` - (Required) The unit of time for how often the backup should take place.
 Possible values include: `Day`, `Hour`